egges/mso/labs/assignment1/README.md

 ### Part 1
 To get you started, answer the following questions:
-1. Name at least four different actors related to the submit system.
+1. Name at least four different actors related to the assignment submission system.
-2. Name at least four different stakeholders involved with the submit system’s development.
+2. Name at least four different stakeholders involved with the assignment submission system’s development.

-Explain what role each of these actors and stakeholders have in the usage and development of the assignment submissino system.
+Explain what role each of these actors and stakeholders have in the usage and development of the assignment submission system.

 ### Part 2
 One obvious use case of the submission system is that a student submits her solution to an assignment.
 Identify at least four other use cases and give a casual description of them.